Post-Concussion Syndrome Treatment: Therapy & Medications

 fNCI is a kind of functional MRI that looks at oxygenated and deoxygenated hemoglobin in the brain as it performs different cognitive tasks.
 By comparing blood flow in regions of your brain to a database of healthy brains, we can pinpoint which areas of your brain are affected and develop a customized treatment protocol.

 Your results will be mapped to descriptions of functional skills.
 Here’s an example from a healthy patient:

 By knowing which specific regions of your brain are not functioning well, we can tailor treatment to what you need.
 For example, if your thalamus is underactive, it will likely benefit from Dynavision, an activity that requires quick reaction times.

 The fNCI scan is one of the reasons our treatment program is so effective.
 We don’t have to guess which regions of your brain are underperforming based on your symptoms, which means we can confidently construct a treatment regimen specifically for your brain’s needs.

 Treatment of Post-Concussion Syndrome

-There are two treatment options for post-concussion syndrome, generally speaking: active rehabilitation and medication.
-Active rehabilitation is currently the best treatment protocol for restoring concussion damage.
-Because of the multidisciplinary nature of active rehabilitation, most doctors cannot offer a comprehensive active rehabilitation program (it is cost-prohibitive to have so many therapists on staff).
-Your alternative, medication, should be a last resort: While it doesn’t address the underlying problems, it can make the symptoms more bearable.
+There are two treatment options for post-concussion syndrome, generally speaking: active rehabilitation (therapy) and medication.
+Therapy is currently the best treatment protocol for restoring healthy cognitive function.
+Because recovering from post-concussion syndrome typically requires multiple types of therapy, most doctors cannot offer a comprehensive rehabilitation program (it is cost-prohibitive to have so many therapists on staff unless you focus entirely on treating post-concussion syndrome).

 The brain’s ability to recover via neuroplasticity is remarkable.
 Patients suffering from post-concussion syndrome can and do experience notably improved symptoms after active rehabilitation, assuming it is done correctly.